Travel Vaccines by Country: A Pharmacist’s Guide to Checking What You Need (2026)

 How to Check Travel Vaccines by Country (CDC, WHO, NaTHNaC)

-Important Tip: The only vaccines officially required for entry into countries are typically the Yellow Fever vaccine (for high-risk countries) and Meningococcal vaccine (for religious pilgrimages)(2,3).
 However, other vaccines are strongly recommended for your health and safety.
-When travelling from a yellow fever at risk country to another, the latter country may require a yellow fever certificate to enter(2).
+When travelling from a yellow fever at risk country to another, the latter country may require a yellow fever certificate to enter.
 Only authorized clinics can provide the certificate, see the links above for authorized centers in Canada and US.

 How to Save Money on Travel Vaccines (Without Skipping Protection)